deltacasttv/videomaster-video-monitor/README.md

     ./VideoMasterInputViewer --device 0 --input 0

-Use the device of indexe 0 and the reception connector of indexe 0.
+Use the device at index 0 and the reception connector at index 0.